lake-wg/authz/draft-ietf-lake-authz.md

 where

-* message_1 is the EDHOC message_1 as it was received from V.
+* message_1 is a CBOR byte string whose value is the byte serialization of EDHOC message_1 as it was received from V.
 * The Voucher is defined in {{voucher}}.
 * opaque_state is the echoed byte string opaque_state from Voucher_Request, if present.

 #### Processing in V

 V receives the voucher response from W over the secure connection.
-If present, V decrypts and verifies opaque_state as received from W. If that verification fails then EDHOC is aborted.
+If present, V decrypts and verifies opaque_state as received from W. If that verification fails, then the EDHOC session with U is aborted.
 If the voucher response is successfully received from W, then V responds to U with EDHOC message_2 as described in {{V_2}}.

 ## Error Handling {#err-handling}